 Day 12 — Provideniya, Russia (Cross the International Date Line and gain a day)

 In Provideniya we will only stop for our outward clearance.
 While the Russian authorities make sure all formalities are completed, we will start our last day on board with final lectures, summing up our experiences during the last 11 days.
 Though today is technically considered Day 12 of our voyage, it is one very “short” day that includes approximately 19 hours of cruising the Bering Sea and crossing the International Date Line.
-We will actually arrive in Alaska before we left Provideniya –thanks to 24 hours gained crossing the International Dateline from west to east.
+We will actually arrive in Alaska before we left Provideniya –thanks to 24 hours gained crossing the International Dateline.

 Day 13 — Nome, Alaska, USA

 Expedition highlights and wildlife listed here are possible experiences only and cannot be guaranteed.
 Your Expedition Leader and Captain will work together to ensure opportunities for adventure and exploration are the best possible, taking into account the prevailing weather and wildlife activity.
 Expedition Team members scheduled for this voyage are subject to change or cancellation.

 Not sure what to wear while onboard?
 Visit our shop and gear up.
 We've got layers to keep you dry and warm, breezy wear to keep you covered and cool, and accessories to keep everything packed up and ready to go.
 So, no matter the weather, you'll be better prepared for your expedition.

 Our Gear Shop has an expert outfitting staff and features all the essentials:

 Make sure you get all your essentials today.
 We offer packages or individual items, for your convenience, and recommend you place orders at least 30 days before your embarkation date.